Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 | Correct with no images |  11,425 |

 #### Multi-record processing
 Further examination of the 'Correct with no images' data paints a picture of misapplication of both the BWARS and iRecord scoring rulesets.
-It appears fairly common, on a verifier-by-verifier level, to apply the Verification Status 2 ranks (Correct, Considered Corrrect, Plausible, Unable to verify, Incorrect) as pure confidence ranks based on any set of characteristics.
+It appears fairly common, on a verifier-by-verifier level, to apply the Verification Status 2 ranks (`Correct`, `Considered Corrrect`, `Plausible`, `Unable to verify`, `Incorrect`) as pure confidence ranks based on any set of characteristics.
 Unfortunately, there is no way to identify multi-record processings reliably, due to the timestamp only reaching minute resolution.
 However, 14 situations where the verifier has verified > 60 records-per-minute have been identified.
 It is considered very unlikely that a verifier can reach a rate of > 1 record verification per second.

+Further conversations and peer review have uncovered that this is a mixture of multi-record processing and 'spam clicking' through a pre-selected dataset using the individual processing tools.
+Both situations are most typically from either a period where the current verification ruleset was not in place, or from a verifier who was not aware of the current verification ruleset.

 ### Verification Status 1 vs Verification Status 2
 Two different sets of verification statuses exist within iRecord.
 These are referred to in the data as `verification status 1` and `verification status 2`.
 There have been issues in the past where records would be verified under `verification status 1` by one processing avenue and `verification status 2` by another avenue, all by the same verifier in the same session.